Abhishek7574/Covid_Death_analysis_using_sql_tableau/README.md

 4. **Querying:** SQL queries were performed to extract detailed information country-wise and continent-wise.

 5. **Table Extraction:** The results of the queries were organized into six different tables.

+6. **Export to Excel:** The tables extracted from the SQL database were exported as Excel files for further analysis.

+7. **Tableau Visualization:** The Excel files were utilized in Tableau for creating visualizations.

+8. **Interactive Dashboards:** The visualizations were used to create interactive dashboards, providing insights into various aspects of the COVID-19 data.

 ## Tables